exogen/graphql-markdown/README.md

 ## Output

 Output is optimized for display on GitHub, using GitHub Flavored Markdown.

-Due to the complexity of the tables in the generated document, much of the table output is HTML (as allowed by Markdown).
+Due to the complexity of the tables in the generated document, much of the table output is raw HTML (as allowed by Markdown).

 [example]: https://github.com/exogen/graphbrainz/blob/master/docs/types.md